snehaheda/payments-library/REST-API/Javascript-SDK/doc/Javascript-SDK_documentation.md

 With the custom form flow you can use your own design on the payment form.

-1. You should use the standard html `form` tag on your form.
+1. You should use the standard HTML `form` tag on your form.
-2. You should add a `p360-form` to your form, so the SDK know which form to process.
+2. You should add a `p360-form` class to your form, so the SDK know which form to process.
-3. There should be a `<input type="submit" />` tag on your form.
+3. There should be a `<input type="submit" />` tag in your form.
 4. You should add the following fields
 	* Holder Name
 	* Card Number
 	* Expiration Month
 	* Expiration Year
 	* CVC
-5. You are setting the input field with th `data-p360` property.
-For example, on the card number input field you should includ the `data-p360="number"` property.
+5. You are setting the input field data with the `data-p360` property.
+For example, on the card number input field you should include the `data-p360="number"` property.

 ### Example